boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 Congratulations!
 We finished this chapter!
 All files available [here](https://bitbucket.org/michalrozenek/redux-tutorial/src/573143833d2671f342cb400a47daa2b18a816fb5/src?at=lesson-04)

-## Chapter 5 - Multiple reducers with using combineReducers method
+## Chapter 5 - Multiple reducers using combineReducers method

-To combine reducers, we could use `combineReducers` method from `redux` library.
+To combine reducers, we can use `combineReducers` method from `redux` library.
-In the next chapter we want to fetch some data, and now we will create a data reducer for it.
+In the next chapter we want to fetch some data, and now we will create a data reducer for this purpose.
-At moment it will be a simple reducer without any http request - we will do it later.
+At the moment it will be a simple reducer without any http request - we will do it later.

 We want to crate a `reducers` folder inside of a `store`, then move and rename `reducer.js` file to `reducers/counter.js`.
 Now we can create a second reducer - `reducers/data.js`